How to Play Pocket Tens in Poker

 How To Play Pocket Tens in Poker

-Pocket tens can be a confusing hand to play.
-It sure looks like a premium hand, but it’s essentially a mid-sized pocket pair.
+Pocket tens can be a confusing hand to play regardless of the poker variants.
+It sure looks like a strong hand, but it’s essentially a mid-sized pocket pair.
 You’re almost always going to see an overcard, and it isn’t always easy to know where you stand.

 In this article, we’re going to look at some common scenarios to help you play pocket tens more effectively.